Welcome to the FAQ section for the WFTGA Convention 2026 in Fukuoka, Japan!

 Warm layers and a windproof jacket are recommended.

-We anticipate 500–650 international and local participants from all continents, representing tourist guides, organisations, and tourism professionals.
+While we’re expecting around 350 participants, the Main Convention can host up to 700 participants from all continents, representing tourist guides, organisations, and tourism professionals.

 The Convention is open to: